xyyuhans/about/index.md

 Huazhong University of Science and Technology
 ```

-- Learned some knowledge of solid state storage, cloud computing and virtualization
+- Learn some knowledge of solid state storage, cloud computing and virtualization
-- Completed a project about Docker container migration based on CRIU
+- Complet a project about Docker container migration based on CRIU (Checkpoint/Restore In Userspace)

 ### **AI & Big Data Analysis Programme** _Short-term Study_ `21 January 2019 - 28 January 2019`